mantidproject/mantid/docs/source/release/v4.2.0/diffraction.rst

 - :ref:`LorentzCorrection <algm-LorentzCorrection-v1>` has an additional option for single crystal (default) or powder operation
 - The create_total_scattering_pdf method in Polaris scripts now supports merging banks with a weighted mean.
 - The create_total_scattering_pdf method in Polaris scripts now applies the Placzek self scattering correction from :ref:CalculatePlaczekSelfScattering <algm-CalculatePlaczekSelfScattering>.
+- Cropping limits can now be set as a fraction of the data limits for ISIS Powder focusing as well as absolute values.

 Bug Fixes
 #########